Table Of Contents

 Introduction: Packing For A Greener Future

-The UK market has seen an intensified focus on sustainability in packaging, driven by both consumer demand and government regulations whilst the introduction of the Plastic Packaging Tax and Extended Producer Responsibilities guidelines has further incentivised businesses to seek greener packaging options.
+The UK market has seen an intensified focus on sustainability in packaging, driven by both consumer demand and government regulations.
+The introduction of the Plastic Packaging Tax and Extended Producer Responsibilities guidelines has further encouraged businesses to seek greener packaging options.

 Making the switch can bring both environmental and financial benefits to your business, supply chain partners, and customers.
 In this free guide from Cliffe Packaging, we will explain the costs and benefits of migrating to sustainable packaging, and how to make the best strategic procurement choices for your business.